agilepathway/available-pets-consumer-contract/README.md

    Create an OpenAPI specification to describe our new API, e.g. the [`openapi.yaml`](./openapi.yaml) in this repo.

-   (The OpenAPI specification file can be in YAML format or JSON format, either is fine.)
+   (The OpenAPI specification file can be YAML or JSON)

 4. Even though we don't have an implementation for our OpenAPI spec yet, we already have all we need to go ahead and implement the Gauge spec.
    1. Generate an [SDK client](https://nordicapis.com/what-is-the-difference-between-an-api-and-an-sdk/) for our OpenAPI spec.